PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 - The Moonshiner only makes 1 player drunk at a time.
 - The 2 closest alive good neighbours of the Demon can be, skipping over dead or evil players.
 - If the drunk player dies, only then does a new player become drunk.
-- If the Moonshiner dies, the player is no longer drunk,
+- If the Moonshiner dies, the player is no longer drunk.

+### __How to run__
+While preparing the first night, mark one of the Demons good neighbours with the Moonshiner’s **Drunk** reminder.
+This player is drunk.

+If the player marked with the Moonshiners **Drunk** reminder dies, turns evil or stops neighbouring the Demon, remove the Moonshiner's **Drunk** reminder.
+Mark one of the Demons good neighbours with the Moonshiner’s **Drunk** reminder.

+If the Moonshiner dies, remove their **Drunk** reminder.